Vermont ReadsA Statewide Community Reading Program

 A Statewide Community Reading Program

-2017 marks the 15th year of the Vermont Reads program, in which the Vermont Humanities Council invites citizens across the state to read the same book and participate in a wide variety of community activities related to the book’s themes.
+2018 will mark the 16th year of the Vermont Reads program, in which the Vermont Humanities Council invites citizens across the state to read the same book and participate in a wide variety of community activities related to the book’s themes.

-200 different Vermont towns and cities have participated in Vermont Reads to date.
+Over 200 different Vermont towns, cities, and villages have participated in Vermont Reads to date.
 Schools, libraries, service organizations, churches, businesses, or other community-based organizations can start by filling out a brief application.

 Vermont Reads Supporters

 The Vermont Humanities Council is grateful to the major partners that support Vermont Reads.

 Since 2007, Vermont Reads has been generously underwritten by Renewable NRG Systems of Hinesburg, Vermont (formerly NRG Systems).

 VHC is also grateful for the generous support of the Jack & Dorothy Byrne Foundation.